Book One: A SIMPLE ACT OF KINDNESS

 saw him staring at me intently throughout the meeting, yet never

 saying a word, I assumed he was terribly disappointed in me.

 stealing, plus my constant disrespect towards Mr. Murphy and the

-would be to see me go.
+school rules.
 No question about it...
 I was a

-constant headache for them.
+rebellious ways is hard to imagine.
 I wondered if there would ever be

 There was bad news on